-Understanding the evaluation pattern
+Understanding the linear evaluation pattern

 An example of a sequence with data and triggers is given below.

-A sequence with data and triggers,
+A sequence with data and triggers.

 Liking the course?
 Check our discounted plans to continue learning.